 Honiton Community College has a whole school ethos of effective first teaching and differentiation.
 We feel that every learner needs a slightly different approach so actively promote, impact assess and hold our teams to account in respect of a differential or graduated learning the process.

 We expect all our staff to adapt (where necessary) resources and information/lessons (within legal boundaries).
 Where it has been found through assessment or evidenced-based referrals the Additional Needs team can support with this process.
-The SENDCo will monitor the progress of SEN students and intervene if effective provision is not or has not been put into place.
+The SENDCo will monitor the progress of SEN students and intervene if the effective provision is not or has not been put into place.

 In a small number of cases, some students will require more specialist provisions.
 In these cases, we will formulate Individual Targeted Support which will be time-sensitive targets aimed to support areas of significant weakness.